ololx/quick-symlink/README.md

 ##  📖 About

 The Quick Symlink is a Finder Extension  which allows to create symbolic links of selected folders or files.
-It could be called by right-clicking on selected folders or files and selecting `Quick Symlink` from the contextual menu.
+It could be called by right-clicking on selected folders or files and selecting `Quick Symlink` from the contextual menu. **It is a remaster of the other project - `create-symlink`; for more details see https://github.com/ololx/create-symlink.**

 ### Motivation